Failed Root Canal

 Contact Midtown Endodontist NYC to Treat a Root Canal Failure but we are here to help.
 Make an appointment today with our root canal specialists at Midtown Endodontist NYC.
 We can evaluate root canal treatment failures and help save your natural tooth if retreatment is an option.
 Let us offer the care you need.
-If you are experiencing pain after a failed root canal, schedule an appointment with our highly trained endodontist today.
+If you are experiencing tooth pain after a failed root canal procedure, schedule an appointment with our highly trained endodontist today.
 Give us a call at (347) 708-8795.